 Buy a salt deodorant stick.
 They have them on Amazon and in natural stores.
 Guys, you just rub the stick over any place you are prone to sweating and it absorbs it.
 Pinky swear.
 Best kept secret.

 But let’s talk about skincare.

-Traveling alone can wreck havoc on your skin, let alone being in the hot sun.
-I’d highly suggest you take not only your favorite skincare with you, but some extras to help you stay extra moisturized.
+Traveling alone can wreak havoc on your skin, let alone being in the hot sun.
+I’d highly suggest you take not only your favorite skincare with you but some extras to help you stay extra moisturized.

 Take your favorite face wash.
 Trust me, your skin will not be happy if you use the bar soap they provide.
 And don’t forget your favorite moisturizer as well.
 If possible, you may always want to take a mask.
 I love sheet masks because they travel so well.
 There is even an aloe vera one from Tony Moly.

 Right now I am loving FRÉ, made specifically for women who workout or are out in the sun!
 With its breakthrough natural Argania Active Complex©, a revolutionary formula made of organic Argan oil and leaf extract, FRÉ is a comprehensive skincare treatment that specializes in combatting sweat-induced skin damage: breakouts, acne, dehydration and sun damage.

 I just love it because it’s natural, smells good, and feels great.
 Use SARAHALT for a special discount today!

 - Travel Size Shampoo & Conditioner (my favorite brand right now is Acure)

 - Aloe Vera Gel

 All right, now we can turn our attention to…